googleapis/java-bigtable-hbase/README.md

 ## Questions and discussions

-If you have questions or run into issues with Google Cloud Bigtable or the client libraries, you can use any of the following forums:
+If you have questions or run into issues with Google Cloud Bigtable or the client libraries, use any of the following forums:

 * Stack Overflow: tag questions with [`google-cloud-bigtable`][stackoverflow-link]
 * Mailing list: [google-cloud-bigtable-discuss@][google-cloud-bigtable-discuss]